Nick Madrigal Player Props: Cubs vs. Braves

 Nick Madrigal At The Plate

-- Madrigal is batting .280 with 10 doubles, a triple, a home run and eight walks.
+- Madrigal is hitting .281 with 10 doubles, a triple, a home run and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.